Skip to content

 • limits: maximum runtime resources a container may use

 If requests are too low, pods get packed too tightly and become unstable under load.
-If they are too high, cluster capacity is wasted.
+If they are too high, cluster capacity is wasted -- this gap between requested and used capacity is where most Kubernetes overspend lives.

 CPU and memory behavior